commonhaus/foundation/README.md

 ## Unique Characteristics

-**Preservation of Project Identity**: Unlike many foundations where projects get absorbed into the larger brand, at The Commonhaus, projects not only retain but celebrate their original identities.
+**Preservation of Project Identity**: Unlike many foundations where projects get absorbed into the larger brand.
+Commonhaus projects not only retain but celebrate their original identities.
 While domain names and trademarks are donated, they don't dissolve into the foundation's overarching brand.
 Your project remains unmistakably yours.

 **Simplified Governance with Core Principles**: We believe in an uncluttered approach with only two non-negotiable tenets:

 - **Transparency**: Whatever your governance model – be it single-vendor driven, a benevolent dictator system, or a cooperative consensus approach – it's welcome here.
 All we ask is clarity.
 Document how your project is run so everyone's on the same page.

-- **[Succession Planning][succession]**: While we encourage autonomy, The Commonhaus requires administrative rights to project assets.
-This is not for oversight but to ensure that if a project's original stewards move on, the project can continue to thrive and serve the community.
+- **[Succession Planning][succession]**: While we encourage autonomy, The Commonhaus Foundation requires administrative rights to project assets.
+This is not for oversight but to ensure that if a project's original stewards move on, the project can continue to serve the community.
 This is our commitment to the long-term health and sustainability of every project under our roof.

-**Empowerment Over Enforceability:** The Commonhaus isn't about restrictive walls or ceilings.
+**Empowerment Over Enforceability:** The Commonhaus Foundation isn't about restrictive walls or ceilings.
 It's about providing a foundation (quite literally) that lets each project rise and expand in its unique trajectory.
 Our role is more of a facilitator than a regulator.

-## Focus of The Commonhaus
+## Focus of The Commonhaus Foundation

-**Action Over Deliberation:** At The Commonhaus, we're about rolling up our sleeves and diving into the code.
-We cherish projects that yield tangible results, drive innovation, and move the needle forward.
-Specifically:

-- **Application Frameworks**: We appreciate robust tools and platforms that streamline application development and deployment.
-- **Libraries**: Our doors are always open for sets of functionality that developers can readily integrate and utilize.
-- **Functional Projects**: We celebrate endeavors that address real-world challenges, offering practical solutions to pressing problems.
-- **Dependencies**: Seamless support and integration with critical repositories like Maven Central are paramount.

-While discourse and discussion are valuable, The Commonhaus distinguishes itself by prioritizing projects that 'do' over those that 'discuss'.
-Hence, we generally steer clear from:
+**Action Over Deliberation:** At The Commonhaus Foundation, we emphasize practicality over prolonged deliberation.
+While discourse and discussion have their merits, we proudly prioritize projects that 'do' over those that 'discuss'.
+Specifically, we champion:

-- Theoretical specifications without practical applications.
-- API-only projects that merely relate to such specifications.
-- Extended working groups, SIGs, or any entity primarily focused on protracted deliberations without tangible results.
-- Political games and unnecessary bureaucracy.
+- **Application Frameworks:** Simplified app development and deployment?
+Count us in.
+- **Libraries:** We're fans of anything that reduces the complexities our applications must grapple with.

+However, not everything aligns with our vision:

+- **Specifications & Standards:** They're important, but we steer clear of defining or debating them.
+- **Discussion-Centric Groups:** Working groups or SIGs focused primarily on specifications?
+Not for us.
+- **Peripheral API Projects:** Projects that solely prop up specifications?
+They're better suited elsewhere.

+In essence, we dodge politics and paperwork, aiming to make every ounce of our energy count.

 ## Community Affiliation